RHFieldProductManagement/baremetal-ipi-lab/03-configure-local-registry-cache.md

 </body></html>
 ~~~~

+We are almost ready to do some downloading of images but we still have a few items to tend to.
+First we need to generate a bcrypt password from our username and password we set on the registry.
+We can do this by piping them into base64 and capturing the output:

 ~~~bash
 [cloud-user@provision scripts]$ echo -n 'dummy:dummy' | base64 -w0
 ZHVtbXk6ZHVtbXk=[cloud-user@provision scripts]$
 ~~~

+Next we will want to take the output above and craft it into a registry secret text file:

 ~~~bash
 [cloud-user@provision scripts]$   cat <<EOF >> ~/reg-secret.txt